-Using the conversion you can transform this theorem into a new theorem as follows
+Using the conversion all_true1_conv you can transform this theorem into a new theorem as follows

 '''

+let

-Conv.fconv_rule (all_true1_conv @{context}) @{thm foo_test} > ?P \lor \neg ?P
+val conv = Conv.fconv_rule (all_true1_conv @{context})

+val thm = @{thm foo_test}

+in

+conv thm

+end

+?P V ¬ ?P

 '''

 Finally, conversions can also be turned into tactics and then applied to goal states.
 This can be done with the help of the function CONVERSION, and also some predefined conversion combinators that traverse a goal state.
-The combinators for the goal state are: Conv.params_conv for converting under parameters (i.e. where goals are of the form $\bigwedge x.
-P \implies Q$); the function Conv.prems_conv for applying a conversion to all premises of a goal, and Conv.concl_conv for applying a conversion to the conclusion of a goal.
+The combinators for the goal state are:

+- params_conv for converting under parameters (i.e. where goals are of the form ∧x.
+P x ⇒ Q x) - prems_conv for applying a conversion to all premises of a goal, and - concl_conv for applying a conversion to the conclusion of a goal.